Average Registered Nurse Salary in Clarksville

 If you're comparing registered nurse salary costs across cities, Clarksville lands right near the national average — within a few percentage points of what most Americans pay.
 That positions this TN smaller city squarely in the middle of the pack.
 The local economy — a developing economy where lower costs attract first-time business owners and remote workers — is a key reason why.
 Below, we break down exactly what drives these numbers.

 The Clarksville metro tells a specific economic story.
 A rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For compensation in registered nurse roles, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For compensation in registered nurse roles, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most